LeChatErrant/ops-template/README.md

 ## ArgoCD

+We will use **ArgoCD** to **synchronize** the cluster state with our repository and to **manage** our K8S apps

+The only thing we deploy by hand is argoCD, which will then deploy every apps present in the repository

 > Coming soon, work still in progress
 >
 > Soon, the only thing to deploy on the cluster will be ArgoCD, which will manage all the other apps and deploy them directly from the repository